khaledsulimani/huskylens/README.md

 | LED +         | Pin 7            |
 | LED -         | GND (via 220Ω resistor) |

-> Note: The camera should be trained to recognize a face using the onboard interface before running the code.
+> Note: The camera should not be trained to recognize a face.

 ## 🧠 How It Works